 Since we treat each year as a new year, we do not carry over a waiting list.
 For example, if a student goes through the admission process and is placed in the wait pool, she may be able to enter Hockaday before the school year starts, if a spot opens for her.
 If she is not admitted to Hockaday and decides to apply for another admission year, she begins a new application and goes through a new admission process.

 We have 36 openings at the prekindergarten level, our earliest grade.
 Kindergarten and first grade usually have 5-7 spaces.
-We add 20-25 new students in fifth, 10-12 in seventh, and 20-25 day students and 10-15 boarding students in ninth grade.
+We add 20-25 new students in fifth, 10-12 in seventh, and 20-25 day students in ninth grade.
 Other grade levels not mentioned above also have spaces available for new students however, openings are variable based on attrition.

 Typically, students participate in a group test setting that evaluates their developmental areas as well as how well they follow directions and interact in a group setting.
 Each student also participates in an individual session at the Collaborative Academic Testing Services (CATS) to examine her verbal and non-verbal problem-solving skills.
 Due to COVID-19, these testing procedures are subject to change.

 Students are introduced to both French and Spanish at the Pre-kindergarten level.
-In the first grade, they select Spanish or French.
+In the first grade, they select Spanish or French to study.
 Students can begin the study of Latin in the seventh grade and Mandarin in ninth grade.

 They are not guaranteed admission; however, if all other factors are equal, children of alumnae and siblings of current students do receive preferential consideration.
 Our policy states that every effort is made to accommodate qualified children of alumnae and qualified siblings of current students; however, admission decisions are based primarily upon the composite qualifications of the individual candidate.